viralemergence/vcds/README.md

 ### How to use the data standard:

 We suggest attaching a formatted raw dataset to your publications as a supplementary file / table.
 A blank template is available in this repository in .xlsx format.
-If you share your data using the COMET template, you can also [send it to us](egallich@colostate.edu) directly for inclusion in the (currently under construction) COMET database.
+If you share your data using this template, you can also [send it to us](egallich@colostate.edu) directly for inclusion in the (currently under construction) COMET database.

 ### How to cite: